 In Chronically Cannabis, Dr. Michele Ross, a neuroscientist and cannabis expert, answers The Mighty community’s questions about treating chronic pain with cannabis.
+This is post #5 of 7 in the series.

 The Mighty Community asked: “What can I do if I’m in the United States and want to try cannabis, but it’s not legal in my state?”